themeteorchef/payments-with-stripe-checkout/payments-with-stripe-checkout.md

 Template.services.onCreated( () => {
   let template = Template.instance();

   template.processing = new ReactiveVar( false );
-  template.paymentSucceeded = new ReactiveVar( false );
 });

 Template.services.helpers({
   processing() {
     return Template.instance().processing.get();
-  },
-  paymentSucceeded() {
-    return Template.instance().paymentSucceeded.get();
   }
 });
 ```
 This is all we need for now!
 We start by defining our Reactive Var's by using `new ReactiveVar()` in our template's `onCreated` method, assigning them to variables defined _on_ our template instance.
 Why?
 This ensures that our variables only exist for the lifecycle of the template.
 If we were to move to another page—effectively "destroying" the template—these values would cease to exist.
 Pretty wild, eh?
 We could do this just the same with something like Session variables, however, those will stick around (which we don't want).

-Toward the bottom, we're setting up our helpers: `processing` and `paymentSuceeded`.
-Both use the same technique to access the values: `Template.instance().<var name>.get()`.
+Toward the bottom, we're setting up our helper `processing`.
+Here, we access the template instance and the our variable using `Template.instance().processing.get()`.
 This is part of the Reactive Var API.
 As we'll see in a bit, the `.get()` method here has a counterpart called `.set()`.
 Again, this is all very similar to Session, however, it allows us to keep everything local to the template.
-Just note that right now all we're doing is pulling our values in and returning them from our helpers.
-Remember, these values are _reactive_, meaning, when we change them our helpers will reflect the change (toggling the state in our interface).
+Just note that right now all we're doing is pulling our value in and returning it from our helper.
+Remember, this value is _reactive_, meaning, when we change it our helper will reflect the change (toggling the state in our interface).

 Now for the fun part!
 Next, we need to wire up Stripe Checkout.
 This involves two steps: configuring the checkout and a callback for handling the token Stripe will create for us and handling the opening of the checkout window.